n-crespo/NASA-2023/pages/Wiki.md

       - you should end up with an equation that = 0, so find the ghost expression that can satisfy it
       - THATS IT
     - how can you know for sure that `xy^2=1` ?
-      - that is just a property of any positive number $$(x)$$ , use some reasoning to find small expressions like that that work for all numbers so you can build ghost variables around them
+      - that is just a property of any positive number $(x)$ , use some reasoning to find small expressions like that that work for all numbers so you can build ghost variables around them
     - the new function must exist for as long as or longer than the original function that you are reasoning about
 - `(dl-diffinv)`: diffinv
   - use it after `diffghost`